RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

 object is created.

 List attributes like ``intents`` and ``actions`` are deduped and merged.
-Single attributes are taken from `domain1` unless override is `True`, in which case they are taken from `domain2`.
+Single attributes are taken from ``0 unless override is ``1, in which case they are taken from ``2.

 #### merge\_domain\_dicts